impallari/Libre-Bodoni/README.md

 Libre Bodoni Fonts
 ======================

+## Current Status
+- Version 1.001 is the latest stable version.
+- Version 2.002 is an ongoing migration to Glyphs and Vietnamese extension, but is still a work in progress.

+## Description

 The Libre Bodoni fonts are based on the 19th century Morris Fuller Benton's ATF design, but specifically adapted for today's web requirements.

 They are a perfect choice for everything related to elegance, style, luxury and fashion.